ulicious/hermes/doc/project_overview.rst

 ################

 HERMES separates the source-code repository from a user-selected project folder.
-The repository contains executable code, templates, and documentation.
-The project folder contains editable configurations, copied raw inputs, processed data, and results.
+The repository contains executable code, configuration templates, and documentation.
+The project folder contains editable configurations, downloaded raw inputs, processed data, and results.
 Keeping these two locations separate prevents a model run from writing generated files into the source tree.